Speed Limits

 Vision Zero is an ambitious goal to eliminate all traffic injuries and fatalities while ensuring safe, healthy, and equitable mobility for all road users.
 This includes people who walk, ride a bike, take a bus or drive.
 Vision Zero is a new paradigm for road safety that recognizes that human error is inevitable and a systems-based approach is needed to address multiple factors affecting road safety including speed limits, road design, education and awareness for road users, enforcement, and vehicle safety.

-Why is Saanich reviewing speed limits?
+Why review speed limits?

 What is the Speed Limit Establishment Policy?

 The Speed Limit Establishment Policy is an important step in improving road safety in Saanich.
 The Policy provides direction to set appropriate speed limits on all streets under Saanich’s jurisdiction and control.
 This includes urban and rural streets that are classified as residential, collector and major.
+More information can be found by following the website link here.

 What are Type A and B streets?